The following post is from James of Google+ Tutorials: 5 Ways to Monetize Your Blog

-Adsense isn’t for everyone as you don’t get to choose what ads go on your page, and obviously, it will work better on some blogs than others.
+Adsense isn’t for everyone, as you don’t get to choose what ads go on your page, and obviously, it will work better on some blogs than others.

-To find out more about Google Adsense and sign up visit google.com/adsense.
+To find out more about Google Adsense and sign up, visit google.com/adsense.

 Another way you can make money from your blog is by offering ad spots directly.
 The great thing about this is that you keep 100% of the money the advertiser pays and can choose which advertisers appear on your page.
-To me, this is the ideal way to make many through advertising on your blog.
+To me, this is the ideal way to make money through advertising on your blog.
 All you need to do is assign some ad spots, perhaps in your sidebar, create a page with some prices and either a way to pay online (PayPal?) or your contact information, and you are away!

 One of the downsides to direct advertising is that, unlike Google Adsense, you may not start making money straight away.
 For some people, it might be easy to find advertisers, and for others, you might have to invest some time in finding people to place ads on your blog.
 Either way, this is a great way to keep 100% control and 100% profit of the ads on your blog.

 An advertising network may look very similar to the direct advertising option above; however, it is a valid option in its own right as it comes with its own set of benefits.
 With an advertising network, you sign up and submit your blog for approval and then set certain areas as advertising space once you’ve been approved.
 These spaces are then advertised on your website as well as through the advertising network site.
-People can search for a blog in your niche through the advertising network and therefore you can get sales from advertisers who have perhaps never even visited your site before.
+People can search for a blog in your niche through the advertising network; therefore, you can get sales from advertisers who have perhaps never even visited your site.
 This can be an awesome way to get advertising partners and takes some of the hard work away from you when it comes to tracking down people to advertise on your blog (although, I would recommend you do some hard work yourself too!)

 The catch, though, is that you will have to share your revenue with the advertising network, and sometimes they can take a very hefty percentage!
 You will have to decide for yourself whether it is worth it, but I know many people, myself included, rely heavily on using advertising networks for their blogging income.

-One of the most popular affiliate schemes is one of the most popular online retailers, Amazon.
+One of the most popular affiliate schemes is from one of the most popular online retailers, Amazon.
 Many bloggers use the Amazon affiliate program and make great money from it.
 To get more info visit affiliate-program.amazon.com.

 Sell a Product